-Our known contractual obligations as of December 31, 2014 are summarized in the following table.
+Our known contractual obligations as of December 31, 2015 are summarized in the following table.
 The obligations detailed below do not include grants received from the OCS pursuant to which we will owe royalties upon commercialization of our product candidates.
-As of December 31, 2014, the maximum royalty amount payable by us under these funding arrangements is \$1.5 million, excluding interest.
+As of December 31, 2015, the maximum royalty amount payable by us under these funding arrangements is \$1.9 million, excluding interest.

-PAYMENTS DUE BY PERIOD LESS TI HAN 1 YEAR 1 TO 3 YEARS 3 TO 5 YEARS TOTAL (In thousands) Operating lease obligations (1) \$ 101 \$ 208 - \$ 309
+PAYM IENTS DUE BY PERIOD LESS TH LESS THAN 1 YEAR 1 TO 3 YEARS 3 TO 5 YEARS 5 YEARS TOTAL '- (In thousands) Operating lease obligations (1) \$ 184 \$ 423 \$ 158 \$ 765

 (1) Operating lease obligations consist of payments pursuant to a lease agreement for our Israeli offices and laboratory facility.
-In November 2014, we entered into a new lease agreement effective from February 1, 2015 for a period of three years, with an option to extend the lease agreement by an additional three years.
-We also have an option to terminate the lease with six months' notice after the first 24 months of the lease.
-If the option is exercised and the lease is extended, we will not have an early termination option during that extension period.
+In November 2014, we entered into a new lease agreement for our Israeli offices effective from February 1, 2015 for a period of three years, with an option to extend the lease agreement by an additional three years.
+In April 2016, we signed an addendum to the November 2014 lease agreement in order to increase the office space rented and extend the rental period.